- 1. Postman Collection for API management

 2. Global Blacklist with new design and functions

-We’ve updated the design of the blacklist that naturally improved the logic of it.
+We’ve updated the design of the blacklist that naturally improved its logic.
 It’s not all, we’ve also packed it with many useful functions like extensive filters.
 From now on, you can block the existing endpoints worldwide according to the chosen criteria: website domain, applications, and bundles.
 For this, go to the dashboard and find a “global blacklist” function in the settings (top right corner), after this, you can configure blocklists up to your taste.
-More about it here.